thehq/python-crossbarhttp/README.md

         self.subscribe(subscribe_something, "com.example.event")

 #Exceptions
 The library will throw the following exceptions.
-Note that all exceptions subclass from "Client.ClientBaseException" so you can just catch that if you don't want the granularity.
+Note that all exceptions subclass from "ClientBaseException" so you can just catch that if you don't want the granularity.

-  - Client.NoCalleeRegistered - Raised when a callee was not registered on the router for the specified procedure
+  - ClientNoCalleeRegistered - Raised when a callee was not registered on the router for the specified procedure
-  - Client.BadUrl - The specified URL is not a HTTP bridge service
+  - ClientBadUrl - The specified URL is not a HTTP bridge service
-  - Client.BadHost - The specified host name is rejecting the connection
+  - ClientBadHost - The specified host name is rejecting the connection

 #Contributing
 To contribute, fork the repo and submit a pull request.
 I have the following known "TODO"s.